Virginia Square–GMU station

-Virginia Square–GMU is a Washington Metro station in the Virginia Square neighborhood of Arlington, Virginia, United States.
+Virginia Square–GMU station is a Washington Metro station in the Virginia Square neighborhood of Arlington County, Virginia, United States.
 The side platformed station opened on December 1, 1979, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 The station serves the Orange and Silver Lines.
 The station serves the Virginia Square neighborhood as well as the Arlington campus of George Mason University (GMU).
 The station entrance is located at the intersection of Fairfax Drive and North Monroe Street.